dkwon1223/tic-tac-toe/README.md

 ## Abstract

-- This is a 2 player tic tac toe game built with HTML, CSS, and JavaScript.
+- This is a tic tac toe game built with HTML, CSS, and JavaScript.
 The game is intended to play on one machine with 2 users/players.

 ## Installation Instructions